hanchon-live/docs/_posts/2021-04-17-google-login-with-fastapi.md

       - {% include figure image_path="/assets/posts/google-login/google-oauth-2.png" alt="Scopes screen" %}

     - Third screen (Test users):
-      - Add your email as a test user to start testing our application.
+      - Add your email as a test user to start testing the application.
       - {% include figure image_path="/assets/posts/google-login/google-oauth-3.png" alt="Test users" %}

   - After the consent screen is ready we can finally create the OAuth client id.
 So we go to Credentials -> Create Credentials -> OAuth client ID.